JellyTitan/Sofle-Pico/README.md

 - Keep in mind that this is a prototype of a DIY keyboard.
 It’s not a polished product.

 ## Firmware and programming
-@todo - update hte firmware.
-### The easy way

 The RP2040 supports 'drag and drop' flashing with a UF2 file on Mac or PC.
 This is the recommended approach if you're not familiar with compiling QMK firmware yourself.

 After the first 'drag and drop' flash, you can tweak your keymaps further using [VIA](https://www.caniusevia.com/).

-VIA allows you to quickly change your keymap without flashing or a QMK build environment.
-I highly recommend it for experimenting.
-There are few downsides:
-- it doesn't support custom logic like a key for switching between Mac/Win
-- the exporting/importing keymaps has some problems with some multi-chord keys though typically I don't find I need to export/import
-- lighting configuration keys only seem to affect lighting on the master side.
-If you don't change lighting much, a workaround is to plug just the right side in to the computer, change the lighting then plug everything back normally
+(Using VIA is covered in the [next section](#via)).

-To flash with 'drag 'n drop':
+### To flash with 'drag 'n drop':
-These instructions are a summarization of the [official explanation found in the QMK docs](https://docs.qmk.fm/#/flashing?id=raspberry-pi-RP2040-uf2).
 1. Make sure halves are not connected together with TRRS cable.
 1. Connect one half to USB.
 1. Enter the bootloader using any of the following methods.
 These are dependant on where your RP2040 came from.
 You may have to remove an OLED to access the `BOOT` button.